danielharrell/open-eyes-lect-2017-18/Open.md

 Things in themselves vs things for us, how things are vs how they seem, difference between things being seen, and things being done, between being affected by the world, and being active in the world.
 What is to be done?
+(Bulstrode most dramatic example?)
+No reconciliation of selves between Dorothea and Causabon, and he asserts his egoism from beyond the grave.)
 ; .
 Even if
 he proves that we can know everything rather than nothing, There will